Zoom on the Powermate CX1400

 The Powermate CX1400 versus other generators

 - The CX1400, falls within the average autonomy range compared to generators of a roughly same power, with a run time of around 8.5 hours at a 50% load and a full tank.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Pulsar PG2000, reaching around 12 hours.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Westinghouse WGen2000, boasting with around 20 hours.

-As you can see from this interactive chart, when compared to other 500-1500W generators, the Powermate CX1400 is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 1000-2000W generators, the Powermate CX1400 is on the cheap side of the price range.

 The bottom line